-The 2018 Maize Maze is set within an entirely new Pumpkin Patch site – and with a total path length of nearly 3500 metres, one of the largest – of any of the maize mazes previously installed at Undley Pumpkin Patch.
-The 2018 one takes the form of a scarecrow pushing a wheelbarrow full of pumpkins and its creation is the result of skill, design, farming and technology.
+The 2019 Maize Maze is set within an entirely new Pumpkin Patch site – and as one of the largest – of any of the maize mazes previously installed at Undley Pumpkin Patch.
+At this years event we are celebrating 20 years of Undley Pumpkin Patch, and rather fittingly the maize makes the shape of an anniversary crest featuring a scarecrow, tractor, pumpkin and maize.
+Its creation is the result of skill, design, farming and technology via GPS co-ordinates.

-What it’s taken to create the 2018 Maize Maze
+What it’s taken to create this years Maize Maze

 Maize Maze – Created by GPS